HashDot/react-hook-use-global-state/README.md

 ## Usage

-Add the Provider to your Layout or HOC and define your Initial State and your reducer.
+Add the provider to your layout or HoC and define your initial state and your reducer.

 **Demo:**